pa-ulander/pa-ulander/README.md

 ### How to contact me?

 By email: <a class="u-email link-gray-dark " href="mailto:pa@kabelkultur.se">pa@kabelkultur.se</a><br />
-For any work related enquiries, Linkedin works best.<br />
+For any work related enquiries Linkedin works great.<br />
-Thank you for visisting and have an awesome day! :slightly_smiling_face::wave:
+Thank you for visiting and have an awesome day! :slightly_smiling_face::wave:

 <p>
   <!-- <a href="https://www.youtube.com/channel/UCvfvbhvWJlg2LP2Xs_TcWzw">